-- Months after his campaign in Northrend, Arthas returned to Lordearon and killed his father (as seen in cinematic: Arthas' Betrayal) and unleashed the Scourge upon Lordaeron (capital city).
+- Months after his campaign in Northrend, Arthas returned to Lordaeron and killed his father (as seen in cinematic: Arthas' Betrayal) and unleashed the Scourge upon Lordaeron (capital city).

 - With the city secured, Arthas raised his horse, Invincible, to serve him in undeath, and went to Vandermar village at the Lich King's bidding to meet Tichondrius.

-- Tichondrius explained to Arthas how he felt no remose for his attrocities because Frostmourne stole his soul, and how everything tied up to the Nazthrezim's greater scheme.
+- Tichondrius explained to Arthas how he felt no remorse for his atrocities because Frostmourne stole his soul, and how everything tied up to the nathrezim's greater scheme.

 - Arthas assembled members of Cult of the Damned who were hiding in Vandermar, and ventured to Andorhal where he was to recover Kel'Thuzad's corpse.

 - He confronted the paladin guarding the crypt, Gavinrad the Dire, who had given Arthas his holy warhammer at his induction ceremony into the Silver Hand.

 - After killing Gavinrad, he recovered the remains of the necromancer.
 This brought Kel'Thuzad's ghost into being, and he secretly instructed Arthas not to trust the dreadlords, an advice that Arthas would quietly contemplate.

 - Kel'Thuzad's remains were badly decomposed and needed to be taken to the mystical Sunwell in Quel'Thalas to be revived.

 - Tichondrius sent Arthas to recover a mystical urn, which could be used to transport Kel'Thuzad's remains.
 However, the urn was in the keeping of the Knights of the Silver Hand.